 What does this mean?
 Our infographic reported data such as average cost per clicks in various industries.
 This is no longer permitted.
 Certain sections of our AdWords Performance Grader reported similar averages or benchmarks.
 This is no longer permitted.

-This update to the API terms does not affect our PPC Advisor product in any way.
+This update to the API terms does not affect our WordStream Advisor product in any way.

 What Are We Doing